mao-aavn/extended-table/extended-table-product/README.md

 **Required Attributes:**
 - `initialStateName`: **Mandatory for share feature** - Must be set to `#{param.stateName}` or similar URL parameter binding to enable loading of shared states
 - `showShareButton`: Set to `true` to display the share button (default: `false`, hidden)
-- `rowKey`: Required when using the share feature to properly identify rows

 When enabled, users can click the share button to get a URL that preserves the current table configuration.
 The `initialStateName` attribute ensures the shared state is automatically restored when the link is opened.